Medical questions & health advice by board certified doctors

-"What does a vertigo attack feel like?
+"What does a vertigo attack feel like?"

 How would I know if I was having an attack of vertigo?
 I'm a woman, age 22, and I sometime do feel really overwhelmed in a way that is just like being dizzy but not the same exactly? and I don't feel better until I lie down for a while.

 Most of the time people use the word "dizzy" to describe the feeling of lightheadedness.
 This is a feeling that people have just before they pass out.
 Vertigo is the sensation of spinning similar to that when you spin around on a roller coaster and then suddenly stop.
 The spinning sensation can make people very unsteady on their feet and cause nausea and sometimes vomiting.
 Vertigo has many causes, but the most common cause is brought on by a change in body position that brings on the sense of spinning.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a detailed history of your symptoms and perform a thorough physical exam.
 Your doctor should be able to tell just from this whether or not you are suffering from vertigo.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.